Clayton South

 Clayton South displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Clayton South's dwelling structures, as per the latest Census data, consisted of 56.0% houses and 43.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's figures of 72.1% houses and 28.0% other dwellings.
-Home ownership in Clayton South was 32.1%, similar to Melbourne metro's level.
-Mortgaged dwellings accounted for 27.4% and rented ones for 40.6%.
+Clayton South's dwellings, as per the latest Census, consisted of 56.0% houses and 43.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 72.1% houses and 28.0% other dwellings.
+Home ownership in Clayton South was at 32.1%, similar to Melbourne metro, with mortgaged dwellings at 27.4% and rented ones at 40.6%.
 The median monthly mortgage repayment in the area was $1,997, higher than Melbourne metro's average of $1,800.
-The median weekly rent figure in Clayton South was $381, compared to Melbourne metro's $350.
-Nationally, Clayton South's mortgage repayments exceed the Australian average of $1,863, while rents are higher than the national figure of $375.
+The median weekly rent figure for Clayton South was $381, compared to Melbourne metro's $350.
+Nationally, Clayton South's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing